Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Simulation Study

 \subsection{Model Performance}

-We now compare the performance of the three extremal dependence models we have discussed: a fully stationary BR model (model S), a nonstationary BR model using the base partition (Model~B), and a nonstationary BR model using the fully-merged partition (Model~M); in the case of Models B and M, we consider both $L_1$ and $L_2$ regularizations to optimally ``smooth'' parameter estimates.
-We simulate data with both extremal dependence cases 1 and 2 on both true partitions i) and ii).
+We now compare the performance of three extremal dependence models: a fully stationary Brown--Resnick (BR) model (model~S), a nonstationary BR model using the base partition (Model~B), and a nonstationary BR model using the merged partition (Model~M).
+For Model B and Model M, we consider both $L_1$ and $L_2$ regularization to ``smooth'' parameter estimates.
+We simulate data for both settings of the extremal dependence parameters, i.e., C1 and C2, on both true partitions, $\truePsqr$ and $\truePtrg$.

-To study the influence of base partition $\mathcal{P}^0$ misspecification (with respect to the true partition) on the final model fit, we consider two scenarios: one where the base partition $\mathcal{P}^0$ is well-specified and it is feasible to obtain $\hat{\mathcal{P}}=\mathcal{P}_0$, for true partition $\mathcal{P}_0$, and one where $\mathcal{P}^0$ is misspecified, i.e., $\hat{\mathcal{P}}=\mathcal{P}_0$ is infeasible.
-In both scenarios, the base partition is constructed from 100 subregions.
-For true partition i) (square grid), the well-specified $\mathcal{P}^0$ is constructed by considering a regular subgrid, whereas the misspecified $\mathcal{P}^0$ is generated with a $k$-means clustering algorithm using spatial coordinates as inputs, and where some subregions overlap the true boundaries.
-For true partition ii), we only consider a misspecified base partition constructed using a similar $k$-means algorithm.
-Among the $D = 1600$ observation locations, $15\%$ are randomly selected as a validation set ($D_{\mathrm{valid}} = 240$).
-For the nonstationary models, another $15\%$ locations are randomly selected as a holdout set ($D_{\mathrm{hold}} = 240$) whilst ensuring that at least one location is within each subregion in the base partition.
+To study the influence of base partition $\mathcal{P}^{(0)}$ misspecification (with respect to the true partition) on the final model fit, we consider three scenarios: one scenario where the base partition $\mathcal{P}^{(0)}$ is well-specified and it is feasible to obtain $\hat{\mathcal{P}}=\trueP$, for true partition $\trueP = \truePsqr$, and two scenarios where $\mathcal{P}^{(0)}$ is misspecified, i.e., $\hat{\mathcal{P}}=\trueP$ is infeasible, and $\trueP = \truePsqr$ or $\truePtrg$, respectively.
+We construct the base partition from $\numOfReg^{(0)}=100$ subregions under all three scenarios.
+For true partition $\truePsqr$, i.e., the square grid, we construct the well-specified $\mathcal{P}^{(0)}$ by considering a regular subgrid, whereas the misspecified $\mathcal{P}^{(0)}$ is generated as the convex hull of the clusters created by applying $k$-means clustering to the spatial coordinates, and where some subregions overlap the boundaries of $\trueP$.
+For true partition $\truePtrg$, we can only consider a misspecified base partition; we construct this similarly using $k$-means clustering.
+Among the $D = 1600$ observation sites, $15\%$ are randomly selected as a validation set ($D_{\mathrm{valid}} = 240$).
+For the nonstationary models, we randomly select another $15\%$ of the sites as a holdout set ($D_{\mathrm{hold}} = 240$) while ensuring that at least one site is within each subregion in the base partition.